petzval/btferret/README.md

 by the client.
 The client must enable the characteristic's notification process for this to work.

-The use of LE has expanded beyond this original concept and now includes LE server devices such as the Microchip RN4020 that has digital I/O pins and PWM capabilities that can be contolled by writing to its characteristics for remote control applications.
+The use of LE has expanded beyond the original concept and now includes LE server devices such as the Microchip RN4020 that has digital I/O pins and PWM capabilities that can be contolled by writing to its characteristics for remote control applications.
+This separate document [RN4020.md](RN4020.md) describes the use of btlib functions and an RN4020 for motor speed control.

 In addition to the above standard funtionality, btferret has two custom types of connection: mesh and node.
 These connections can only be made between two Pis running btferret/btlib.